Guidance for rail staff

 - Once you have both arrived at their desired destination check to ensure they know where they are and ask them if they are OK to continue or if they need further assistance.

-- While social distancing arrangements are in place, vision impaired passengers are even more likely to require assistance in locating a seat on board the train whether they have a reservation or not.
+- Vision impaired passengers are more likely to require assistance in locating a seat on board the train whether they have a reservation or not.
 Take particular care when giving instructions on boarding or exiting a train with regard to the amount and height of any steps or the size of any gap between the train and platform edge.
 A guide dog owner is likely to require a priority seat to ensure the dog has enough space to lie down.

 - Having identified the appropriate seat, describe its location (e.g. “just coming up on your left left/right, facing towards/ away from you”) and whether it is airline style or has a table.
-Before leaving, describe the layout of the carriage including the location of toilets in relation to where the passenger is sitting and the layout of any social distancing restrictions in place.
+Before leaving, describe the layout of the carriage including the location of toilets in relation to where the passenger is sitting.

 - Make sure you confirm with the person the arrangements for being assisted off the train at their destination by a member of staff.
 Make sure these arrangements are relayed to the guard and staff at the station where the person is getting off.